LapisPhoenix/WelcomeToPython/welcomeToPython.md

 5. `<`  : Is less than
 6. `!=` : Is not equal to

 Man, thats alot isnt it.
-Go ahead in try it!
+Go ahead n' try it!
 Create a couple of variables and use those symbols, see what happens!
 Dont worry if you get an error, try googling it, see what comes up and fix it!
 Feel free to come back to this and use this to help you.
 When youre ready, move on!

 # Printing